sharika-anjum/Machine-Learning-algorithms/README.md

 Formula used :
 **f(x) = (1/(sd * sqrt(2 * pi))) * pow(e, ((-1/2) * pow(((x-m)/sd), 2))) ; where, sd = standard deviation ; m = mean ; f(x) = probability for the point x**

-# User-defined-algorithm-to-perform-Linear-Regression using OLSR concept
+# User defined algorithm to perform Linear Regression using OLSR concept
 **Statistics based**

 **A straight line equation is y=m*x + b where m is the slope of the line and b is the y-intercept.**